Number-resolved imaging of $^{88}$Sr atoms in a long working distance optical tweezer: Loading the tweezer

-To our surprise, we found that very deep tweezers could be loaded directly from the nMOT, despite the differential AC Stark shift on the cooling transition far exceeding its linewidth, and despite the relatively small number of photons that can be scattered during the time it takes a 1~$\upmu$K atom in the nMOT to cross the tweezer.
+To our surprise, we found that direct loading from the nMOT was possible even for deep tweezers where the differential AC Stark shift on the cooling transition far exceeded the linewidth.
+Efficient loading also occurs despite the relatively small number of photons that can be scattered during the time it takes a 1~$\upmu$K atom in the nMOT to cross the tweezer.
 We attribute this efficient loading to the presence of a substantial fraction of atoms in the tail of the Boltzmann distribution that are moving slowly enough to scatter many photons \cite{Hanley2018}.
-The attractive Sisyphus type cooling mechanisms described in \cite{Covey2018} also play a role.
-We find that for trap depths $U_0/k_\mathrm{B}> 30\ \upmu$K, atoms can also be loaded into subsidiary intensity maxima formed by diffraction of the trapping beam by the circular aperture of the aspheric lenses.
-These additional traps are directly visible as an increase in the size of the imaged atom cloud, and their presence was also apparent in the temperature measurements described below.
+We find that for trap depths $U_0/k_\mathrm{B}> 30\ \upmu$K, atoms can also be loaded into subsidiary intensity maxima formed by diffraction of the trapping beam by the circular aperture of the aspheric lenses \cite{Hanley2018}.
 To avoid these effects, we first loaded atoms into a tweezer of depth $U_0/k_\mathrm{B}=10\ \upmu$K, before ramping to the final tweezer depth $U_\mathrm{F}$ over a time 1~s.

 To measure the temperature of the trapped atoms, we extended two methods previously developed for alkali-metal atoms.
 The first is the conventional ballistic expansion technique.
 In order to achieve sufficient signal-to-noise, these experiments are carried out with a large number of trapped atoms, though the method has been applied to single atoms \cite{Fuhrmanek2010}.
 The second method is a release and recapture technique described in \cite{Tuchendler2008}.
 Here, the trap is turned back on at some point during the expansion to recapture the atoms.
 A temperature is extracted from the measured decay of the recaptured atom number as a function of expansion time using comparison with a Monte-Carlo simulation.
+Note that both of these methods measure the temperature in the radial direction.